-There has been little evangelization among Mussulman Tats because they are such a small group within the Indo-European population.
-Few Mussulman Tats in Azerbaijan are Christian.
+There has been little evangelization among Muslim Tats because they are such a small group and because they live in hard to access places.

 |Expanded PDF Profile|